scriptrdotio/howto/acl/unprotected_api.md

 ### How to obtain an anonymous token?

-Open the [workspace](https://www.scriptr.io/workspace) then click on your username in the top right corner of the screen.
+Open the [workspace](https://www.scriptr.io/workspace) then click on your username on the top right corner of the screen.
 In the drop-down list, click on Account.
 Select the Info tab (should be selected by default).
 Copy the value of the **anonymous token field**.

 ### How to create a sub-domain?